wrytherUC/TaskRuler/README.md

 User has a google account connected to a calendar

 #### Examples

-1.1
-**Given** a feed of plant data is available
-**Given** GPS details are available
-**When**

--	Select the plant Asimina triloba
--	Add notes: “planted by Brandan Jones”
-     **Then**  when I navigate to the Specimen History view, I should see at least one Asimina triloba specimen with the notes, “planted by Brandan Jones”

 2.1
 **Given** a feed of plant data is available